Storm Water Management Plan

 Storm Water Pollution Prevention Plan, or SWPPP

 A Storm Water Pollution Prevention Plan, or SWPPP, is a document that identifies all the activity at a site that could lead to water (and sometimes air/wind) pollution and what will be done to prevent it.
 For example, a SWPPP will describe where water will be introduced to the site, how water will exit, and what equipment or features will be used, and keeping construction materials from being passed into the environment through wind.
-Best Management Practices, or BMP, are selected during SWPPP planning to help maintain nearby water quality.
+Best Management Practices, or BMP, are selected during SWPPP Erosion Control in San Diego, CA to help maintain the local water quality.